DeMattia4/FinalFantasyApp/readme.md

 3. Run `npm start` in a separate command window.
 This will launch a local web server and browser.

 **Note:** When you're done running the code press `ctrl+c` in each of the command windows you opened above to stop the running processes.

+### Compiling and testing the Code
+1. tsc - will install all TypeScript files and generate JS files
+2. npm run webpack - will bundle all of the JS files into bundle.js
+3. npm start - launches a local server and browser